|

 D. Bruce Brown, of Horsehide Trivia I receive many baseball-related emails and publications –

-… just phenomenal, the best emails I get all week. –
+tremendously … just phenomenal, the best emails I get all week. –

-Steve Moyer, President, Baseball Info Solutions "Baseball's Past" is such a treat.
-I’m happy to endorse something as valuable as your work. – Paul Adomites, former
+Steve Moyer, former President, Baseball Info Solutions "Baseball's Past" is such a treat.
+I’m happy to endorse something as valuable as your work. – Paul Adomites,

-SABR Publications Director, editor of The
+former SABR Publications Director, editor of The Cooperstown Review It's a

 "no-brainer".....you have to order this!
 Thanks Craig